How did Army veteran Daniel Alarik build Grunt Style into the nation’s largest military and patriotic lifestyle apparel company?

 ‘Don’t take money.
 Go earn it.
 Use your own money.
 Make your mistakes while it doesn’t cost you everything.
 It doesn’t matter how confident you are.
 You haven’t proven anything until you can prove you can make money.’

-Today, Gruntstyle.com and Alphaoutpost.com websites generate most of Grunt Style’s sales, but the brand’s apparel and accessories also are sold by more than 1,100 retailers, including big box stores such as Gander Outdoors and Cabela’s.
+Today, Gruntstyle.com and Alphaoutpost.com websites generate most of their sales, but the brand’s patriotic apparel and accessories also are sold by more than 1,100 retailers, including big box stores such as Gander Outdoors and Cabela’s.
 With record revenues, Grunt Style is in growth mode.
 A cut-and-sew factory is opening in San Antonio, Texas, while the company’s footprint in Illinois boasts one of the country’s largest screen printing operations.
 Alarik, who guarantees any veteran who applies a job interview, expects Grunt Style to open additional U.S. factories later this year.

 Grunt Style Chief Operating Officer Tim Jensen literally knows the company from the bottom up.
-Jensen faced personal struggles after the leaving the Marine Corps, but eventually rebounded and earned a college degree.
+Jensen faced personal struggles after leaving the Marine Corps, but eventually rebounded and earned a college degree.
 Yet he failed to find work.
 When a graphic designer job opened at Grunt Style, Jensen was confident he would land the position.
 At the end of his interview, Alarik told Jensen he wasn’t going to be offered the job.
 While driving home, Jensen received a call from Alarik offering him a position folding T-shirts.
 Unfazed by the bottom-rung offer, Jensen jumped at the opportunity.

 “I didn’t ask what it was paying.
 I just asked when I needed to be there,” he says.

 In four short years, Jensen advanced from the T-shirt table to the C-suite.